Mathematics

 Credits 3MATH3320: Linear Algebra

-Credits 3This course covers systems of linear equations, matrix operations, and linear transformations.
-Topics also include determinants, change of basis, and eigenvalues and eigenvectors.
+Credits 1This course covers systems of linear equations, matrix operations, and linear transformations.
+Topics also include inverse, basis, rank, and nullity.

 MATH3410: Planar Geometry